madskristensen/IonicPack/README.md

 -----------------------------------------

-A snippet pack to make you more productive working with the Ionic Framework for Apache Cordova.
+A set of tools to make you more productive working with the Ionic Framework for Apache Cordova.

 ## Intellisense